-An Across the Board bet is actually three bets in one.
-When you make this bet, you are making separate win, place, and show bets on the same greyhound.
+Across the board betting means you are making separate win, place, and show bets on the same greyhound.
 Each bet will pay out individually, meaning that if your dog finishes first, you’ll win all three bets.

 A Pick 3 is a bet that lasts over three consecutive races.
 To win, you must correctly pick all three winners.
 You may pick multiple dogs in each race, but you must pay for each individual combination.

 For instance, if you want to play a £1 Pick 3, but bet on two greyhounds in each race, it will cost you £8 in total (2x2x2).
 If one of your combinations wins, the payouts can be quite large, especially if some longshot dogs are among your winners.

 The Pick 6 requires you to correctly predict the winners of six greyhound races in a row.
 Like the Pick 3, you can choose multiple horses per race if you’d like, but the cost adds up quickly: choosing just two dogs per race at £1 per combination costs £64.

 However, the payouts are also huge, as correctly predicting all six winners is a difficult task.
 Often, a Pick 6 winner will return tens or even hundreds of thousands of pounds.